paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-043-qualified-pension-etc-plans.md

 Subsec. (d)(5)(A).
 Pub.
 L. 111–152, § 1003(b)(3), substituted “subsection (b) and paragraph (1)” for “subsection (b)(2) and (d)(1)” in introductory provisions.

 Subsec. (e).
 Pub.
 L. 111–152, § 1003(d), redesignated subsec. (e) as (d).

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–168, § 4(b), Dec.
+23, 2024, 138 Stat.
+2587, provided that: “The amendment made by this section [amending this section] shall apply to assessments proposed in taxable years beginning after the date of the enactment of this Act [Dec.
+23, 2024].”

 #### Effective Date of 2015 Amendment
 Pub.
 L. 114–41, title IV, § 4007(a)(2), July 31, 2015, 129 Stat.
 466, provided that: “The amendment made by this subsection [amending this section] shall apply to months beginning after December 31, 2013.”